thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

 Why this happens:

-> Since the authenticity token is stored in the session, the client can not know
+> Since the authenticity token is stored in the session, the client cannot know
 > its value.
 This prevents people from submitting forms to a Rails app
 > without viewing the form within that app itself.
 Imagine that you are using
 > service A, you logged into the service and everything is ok.
 Now imagine that